microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_winsrv/_index.md

 ## Windows Login & Post Deployment

 * Now that the Windows Server VM is created, it is time to login to it.
-If you have not chosen to deploy Azure Bastion in the ARM template, RDP to the VM using it's public Ip.
+If you have not chosen to deploy Azure Bastion in the ARM template, RDP to the VM using it's public IP.

     ![Screenshot showing Overview tab of Azure VM](./03.jpg)